slippyex/ym2149-rs/README.md

 - 🖼️ **Visualization stack**: drop-in oscilloscope, spectrum bars, progress HUD, and demoscene showcase based on the viz crate
 - 🧪 **Well-tested**: `cargo test --workspace` (165+ tests) plus example scenes to validate runtime flows
 - 🪄 **Gameplay hooks**: Bevy plugin ships marker events, audio-reactive metrics, and PSG one-shot SFX events

+### Why Arkos Tracker Support?

+Arkos Tracker is the de-facto “modern” workflow for YM2149/AY musicians: it blends a classic step-sequencer with a visual instrument designer, supports multiple PSGs per song, and lets composers mix hardware envelopes with software macros.
+Native support matters because:

+- **Multi-PSG music** – Arkos sequences can target two or more AY chips; our replayer handles that natively, both in the CLI and Bevy.
+- **Modern authoring tools** – Musicians can stay in the Arkos editor (PC/Mac) and drop the `.aks` export straight into any crate in this repo—no external tracker runtime or C++ bridge required.
+- **Feature parity** – Hardware effects (Sync Buzzer, DigiDrum, SID), custom arps, and per-channel envelopes all map to the same PSG core shared with YM/AY playback.
+- **Cross-target builds** – The same Rust replayer powers desktop, web (WASM), and Bevy integrations, so Arkos rips behave identically everywhere.

+In short: Arkos lets artists work with modern ergonomics, and this workspace lets those songs run anywhere Rust does.

 ## Quick Start